 Did you know?

-• Pirate treasure worth over €100,000 is said to be buried somewhere on the islands.
+• Pirate treasures worth over €100,000 are said to be buried somewhere on the islands.

 Religion in Seychelles